yairm210/Unciv/docs/uniques.md

 #### Requires a [buildingName] in this city
 Applicable to: Building

-#### Not displayed as an available construction unless [buildingName] is built
+#### Not displayed as an available construction without [buildingName/tech/resource/policy]
-Applicable to: Building
+Applicable to: Building, Unit

 #### Must be on [terrainFilter]
 Applicable to: Building